tlextrait/GenericUI/README.md

 #  GenericUI

-GenericUI provides you with generic UI elements for your iOS projects.
+GenericUI provides you with beautiful and generic UI elements for your iOS projects.
 For now it just focuses on inputs and forms but there's a lot more to come.

 ## Contents
 * [GenericUI](#genericui)